gary-archer/oauth.websample1/README.md

 An introductory standards-based SPA and API code sample, to get integrated with OAuth endpoints:

-- The SPA uses the traditional OpenID code flow with PKCE.
+- The SPA uses the code flow with PKCE.
 - The SPA interacts with an API that validates JWTs and uses claims-based authorization.

 ## Views